 Are Other Cannabinoids Used For Medicinal Purposes?

 Although the research on these other compounds has been somewhat limited, they appear to have many of the same positive effects as the CBD and THC.
-All cannabinoids are similar in basic structure how they affect the endocannabinoid system in the body all the ones that have been tested have the same medicinal effects.
+All cannabinoids are similar in basic structure how they affect the endocannabinoid system in the body all the ones that have been tested have the same effects.
 They bind to cannabinoid receptors similarly in the body, which makes sense that they all have similar effects.

 However, they aren’t being used by themselves for medical purposes because it just isn’t worth it to extract them.
 They are found in much smaller quantities than CBD and THC and they are much more difficult to extract.
 Plus, there’s really no benefit to using them over the two major cannabinoids.
 However, they have been noted to work well in harmony in medical marijuana strains, as the combinations of all the cannabinoids seem to produce much stronger results than just cannabinoids by themselves.

-The bottom line is that you probably won’t ever see someone using straight CBG oil or a CBN edible like you would for CBD Edibles, but you never know what the future will bring.
+The bottom line is that you probably won’t ever see someone using straight CBG oil or a CBN edible like you would for CBD and THC, but you never know what the future will bring.
 For now, I’ll guess we’ll just have to be content with CBD and THC as our cannabinoid medicine.

 Medical Uses of THC

 THC isn’t just used for getting stoned either.
-It has a wide array of medical uses and many strains of medical marijuana are high in THC but low in CBD.
+It has a wide array of uses and many strains of medical marijuana are high in THC but low in CBD.

 As they are both cannabinoids, THC has a lot of the same properties as CBD.
 The only difference is that THC impairs you, so that is the reason why more people are starting to use CBD for medicine, and THC to have a good time.
 You can Find more CBD News Here